Profile picture of Leslie Leve

 Biography

-Professor Leve is the Lorry Lokey Chair in the College of Education and a “double duck,” receiving her masters and doctorate at the University of Oregon in the ‘90s in the College of Arts and Sciences and returning to the university in 2013 as a professor in the College of Education.
+Professor Leve is the Lorry Lokey Chair in Education and a “double duck,” receiving her masters and doctorate at the University of Oregon in the ‘90s in the College of Arts and Sciences and returning to the university in 2013 as a professor in the College of Education.

 Professor Leve is best known for her research on child and adolescent development, gene-environment interplay, and interventions for underserved children, families, and communities.
 This includes preventive intervention studies with youth in foster care or juvenile justice system, adoption studies that examine the interplay between biological and social influences on development, and COVID-19 testing outreach programs for Latinx communities.
 She co-directs a Center on parenting in the context of opioid use.
 Her work also focuses on outcomes for girls and women.
-To date, she has published more than 190 scientific articles and 20 book chapters.
-Her research has been funded by grants from the National Institutes of Health, the National Institute of Justice, and the U.S. Department of Education.
+To date, she has published more than 215 scientific articles and 20 book chapters.
+Her research has been funded by grants from the National Institutes of Health, the National Institute of Justice, the U.S. Department of Education, and the Oregon Health Authority.

-Professor Leve serves as the Associate Director for the Prevention Science Institute.
-In addition to her faculty role, Professor Leve is an Associate Vice President for Research.
-Professor Leve typically takes one new doctoral student, three masters students, and three undergraduate students each year and strongly encourages applications from students from diverse backgrounds.
+Professor Leve typically takes one new doctoral student, one new masters students, and three undergraduate students each year and strongly encourages applications from students from diverse backgrounds.

 Education